rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="4.206.3.4">4.206.3.4</a> Make an explanatory note on publication statement if all information relating to the [Publication statement](/DCRMR/ppdm/Publication-statement/) appearing in the manifestation is known to be fictitious or incorrect (see [4.20.5.1](/DCRMR/ppdm/Publication-statement/#4.20.3.1)).

 >Example:
->Publication statement: <CITE>Sadopolis : Chez Justin Valcourt ... à l'enseigne de la Vertumalheureuse, an 0000 [i.e. Brussels : Jules Gay, 1866]</CITE>
+>Publication statement: <CITE>Sadopolis : Chez Justin Valcourt ... à l'enseigne de la Vertumalheureuse, an 0000 [that is, Brussels : Jules Gay, 1866]</CITE>
 >Note on publication statement: <CITE>Corrected imprint from: Pia, P. Livres de l'Enfer</CITE>

 <a name="4.206.3.5">4.206.3.5</a> Make a note on publication statement if any of the original details relating to the [Publication statement](/DCRMR/ppdm/Publication-statement/) are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available (see [4.20.4.1](/DCRMR/ppdm/Publication-statement/#4.20.4.1)).